Anduin2017/AnduinOS-Home/CODE_OF_CONDUCT.md

-# Anduin Code of Conduct
+# Aiursoft Code of Conduct

 ## Our Pledge